Brocier/daily-proverb/README.md

-# daily-proverb
+# Daily Proverb

 A simple project to show the chapter of Proverbs corresponding to the day of the month.

-Built with React.
+## Technologies

+- React
+- Redux